 Undoubtedly most well-known as the setting of Shakespeare’s famous tragedy “Romeo and Juliet,” Verona has a lot more to offer visitors than just that.
 If you’re starting to look into everything there is to do in Verona, it can be challenging to pin down what’s most important so you can be sure you get to have the best trip possible.
-To help you out with this, we’ve compiled a list of the 10 best things to do in Verona, Italy in 2021.
+To help you out with this, we’ve compiled a list of the best things to do in Verona, Italy.

 Verona is rich with history and always buzzing with tourists and locals alike.
 Whether you like to explore historic buildings, interact with locals in the public squares, or relax on the coast of the second biggest lake in Italy, Verona’s got you covered.
 With everything the city has to offer, your trip to Verona can easily be one of the most memorable ones of your life.

-So it’s time to get planning, so here are the 10 best things to do in Verona, Italy in 2021!
+So it’s time to get planning, so here are the best things to do in Verona, Italy!

 Spend Time at Piazza Bra